The Best Beauty Advent Calendars For Christmas 2023

 AdvertisementADVERTISEMENT

-Selfridges is back with yet another advent calendar to the value of £1,094.
+Selfridges is back with yet another advent calendar.
 This time, there are 32 beauty products — four more than 2022 — with 16 full-size treats.
 Lisa Eldridge, Gisou and Harry Styles’ Pleasing make the cut alongside Augustinus Bader (the luxe skincare brand beloved by beauty directors), Charlotte Tilbury and TikTok-viral PHLUR.
 Sign up to the Selfridges waiting list to get first dibs when it launches on the 21st of September.

 This is a fragrance fiend’s dream.
 TikTok-famous Parfums de Marly Delina EDP, Maison Francis Kurkdjian Gentle Fluidity Gold and Byredo Gypsy Water are just three of the perfumes in this 12-strong Harrods lineup, available now.
 Fragrances by Escentric Molecules and Bvlgari also make the cut.

-You’re making a saving of £466 with Lookfantastic’s advent calendar, which is actually worth £565 (its highest ever value).
+You’re making massive savings with Lookfantastic’s advent calendar, which is actually worth over $1000 (its highest-ever value).
 There are not 25 but 27 products to unveil this year.
 Without spoiling the fun entirely, think NARS, MAC, Elemis and Coco & Eve, to pinpoint a few brands.
 It’s available for pre-sale on 1st September and on general sale on 1st October.

 AdvertisementADVERTISEMENT